My Cat Ate Lotion What Should I Do?

 - Lack of appetite

-The key here is to seek treatment for your cat as soon as possible.
+The key here is to seek treatment for your cat as soon as possible if you are worried.
 The sooner she sees the vet and is treated, the higher her chance of avoiding serious complications from ingesting lotion.

-The good news is that cats who lick lotion off once in a while should be OK.
-This only applies to regular hand lotion.
+The good news is that cats who lick regular hand lotion off once in a while should be OK.
 Other types of lotions may contain toxic substances.
 So, seeking out the vet sooner could save your cat’s life.

-As always, be sure to call your vet if your cat has eaten lotion and you’re worried or concerned.
+As always, be sure to call your vet if you are worried or concerned about your pet.
 Your vet will have the best guidance on what needs to happen next.
 Or they can provide reassurance your fur baby will be OK based on their knowledge and experience.
 The vet is always the best source of information when it comes to how to help your cat!